irCode/opsys-lgs-sp23/syllabus.md

 I will be checking my emails intermittently, but please expect a delay of 24  hours to 48 hours

-Weekly consultation hours will be on Zoom and will be finalized after the first class.
-To make use of these hours, please send your queries 24 hours in advance so that they can be addressed fully.
+Weekly consultation hours will be on Zoom every Monday 2PM to 4PM.
+To make full use of these hours, please send your queries 24 hours in advance so that they can be addressed fully.
+Zoom link is on Canvas website of the course.

 ## Overview